apache/jackrabbit-oak/oak-run/README.md

     -Dwarmup=5         - warmup time (in seconds)
-    -Druntime=60       - how long a single benchmark should run (in seconds)
+    -Druntime=60       - how long a single benchmark should run (in seconds) -Dprofile=true     - to collect and print profiling data

 The test case names like `ReadPropertyTest`, `SmallFileReadTest` and `SmallFileWriteTest` indicate the specific test case being run.
 You can